johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 module.exports = fallback;
 ```

+What's happening here?
+Well, we're using the `ufo` package to parse the URL which we grab from the `x-ms-original-url` header.
+We then look for a match in our `redirects.js`, which is a _big_ list of potential redirects.

-Looking at the original URL, this function looks for a redirect in a big list of declared redirects we've made in a `redirects.js` file.
-If it finds a match, it redirects.
-Otherwise it redirects to the custom 404 screen and includes any original URL in the query string for visibility.
-With this in place, any unhandled redirects should show up in Google Analytics etc.
+If we finds a match, we redirect based upon that match.
+Otherwise we redirect to the custom 404 screen in our app.
+And we include the original URL in the query string for visibility.
+(With this in place, any unhandled redirects should show up in Google Analytics etc.)

-In our `staticwebapp.config.json`:
+## Consuming the Azure Function from our Azure Static Web App

+Now our Azure Function is in place, we need to configure our Azure Static Web App to use it.
+In our `staticwebapp.config.json` we'll make some changes:

 ```json
   "navigationFallback": {